Michigan–Michigan State football rivalry: 2001: "Clockgate" and "Spartan Bob"

 In the 2001 game, also known as "Clockgate", Michigan entered the game ranked No. 6 in the nation.
 With under three minutes left, the Spartans received the ball at midfield, trailing 24–20.
 A Michigan face mask penalty resulted in 15 yards and an automatic first down.
 Two plays later, the Wolverines were penalized for having 12 men on the field.
 Michigan State was incorrectly charged with their final timeout on that play; the Spartans should not have been because of the U-M penalty.
 With 17 seconds remaining, Michigan State quarterback Jeff Smoker attempted to scramble for a touchdown but was stopped at the one-yard line.
 The Spartans rushed to the line and spiked the ball, ostensibly with one second remaining on the clock.
 On the next play, Smoker threw a touchdown pass to T. J. Duckett to win the game, 26–24.

 Michigan coaches, players, and the ABC broadcasters argued that the clock should have expired before the final play and that the timekeeper, "Spartan Bob" Stehlin, purposely stopped the clock before the ball was grounded.
-Michigan commentator Frank Beckmann speculated that Michigan State had benefited from its home-field advantage, even calling the unfolding controversy "criminal".
-As a result of the game, the Big Ten changed its timekeeping policy for the 2002 season, requiring that time be kept on the field by a neutral official.
+Dave Parry, the Big Ten conference's coordinator of football officials, said, "that play, as much as we've put that under a high-powered microscope, was correct.
+We could not prove that timer wrong."
+The Big Ten changed its timekeeping policy for the 2002 season, requiring that time be kept on the field by a neutral official.